A glossary of government cloud terms that puts everyone on the same page.

 What does Tier 3 mean?
 A Tier 3 is a high availability data centre designed to be concurrently maintainable, allowing for any planned maintenance activity of power and cooling systems to take place without disrupting the operation of computer hardware located in the data centre.
 With N+1 architecture, Tier 3 data centre refers to 99.98% service availability

 VVirtual Data Centre

+What is a VDC?
 A virtual data centre is a pool or collection of cloud infrastructure resources specifically designed for enterprise business needs.
 The basic resources are the processor (CPU), memory (RAM), storage (disk space) and networking (bandwidth).
 It’s a virtual representation of a physical data centre housed with servers, storage devices, and networking components, all of which reside in virtual space being hosted by one or more physical data centresVMware Cloud

+What is a VMware cloud?
 VMware Cloud is cloud built fully on a VMware platform, allowing users or organisations to migrate to the hybrid cloud with ease using existing management tools, policies, networking and security.

+What is zero downtime?
 A Zero Downtime Service designed to be without interruption.
 Downtime is used to refer to periods when a system is not available and fails to provide or perform its primary function.
 Macquarie Government has implemented unique Zero Downtime solutions designed from the ground up to simplify high availability on their systems.
 Applications can seamlessly move across different sites with no re-architecture required.Zero Latency

+What is zero latency?
 Zero Latency involves a situation or state where no time is lost in exchange of information from one interface to another.
 It’s the immediate exchange of information across the system in real time.